New York attack: What we know

 What we know:

-- His name is Ryan Nash, 28.
+- His name is Ryan Nash , 28.
 He was "on post near the location" at the time of the attack and apprehended Saipov, Police Commissioner James O'Neill said

 - He's been with the New York Police Department since 2012 and works in the city's 1st precinct.